shahidsayed/Smart-CCTV/README.md

 # smart-cctv-tkinter
-This is a tkinter gui app for smart camera.

-you just need to run main.py file inorder to run full app
+you just need to run main.py file inorder to run full app In vs code opne the entire repo and run install all the modules those are missing , opencv etc to run the file properly

-you would need :
-opencv
-tkinter

-installed to run these scripts properly